module Kwformat:sig..end

 but if the integer is negative, it is ignored i.e. the actual computed

-max column width is used for this column; widths
+max column width is used for this column; widths can be shorter than

 the actual number of columns; missing columns get their computed max width